SkylineCommunications/dataminer-docs/connector-help/connector_help/Novelsat_NS3000.md

 SNMP Settings:

 - **Port number**: The port of the connected device, by default *161*.
-- **Get community string**: \[The community string used when reading values from the device (default value if not overridden in the driver: *public*).
+- **Get community string**: The community string used when reading values from the device, by default: *public*.
-  Note: If you have specified a default value in the driver, then specify that custom value.\]
-- **Set community string**: \[The community string used when setting values on the device (default value if not overridden in the driver: *private*).
+- **Set community string**: The community string used when setting values on the device, by default: *private*.
-  Note: If you have specified a default value in the driver, then specify that custom value.\]

-#### HTTP \[Secondary\] connection
+#### HTTP connection - Secondary

-This driver uses an HTTP connection and requires the following input during element creation:
+This connector uses an HTTP connection and requires the following input during element creation:

 HTTP CONNECTION: